IsmaelMasharo/stack-overflow-survey-analysis/README.md

 # Stack Overflow Survey Analysis
 Wrangling *Stack Overflow Survey Results* from 2011 till 2020.
-Taking a closer look to 3 main features: `top programming languages`, `job satisfaction`, and `developers' salaries`.
+Taking a closer look to features like `top programming languages`, `job satisfaction`, and `developers' salaries`.

 I published a post related to this analaysis on Medium and you can find it [here](https://medium.com/@ismaelmasharo/10-years-of-stack-overflow-surveys-c8ff3f662b2f).